 Jeanette Popp’s daughter Nancy was murdered in Austin in 1988.
 Jeanette became intimately familiar with the many flaws of the Texas criminal justice system after two innocent men were wrongfully convicted of her daughter’s murder and spent 12 years in prison.
 They were exonerated and released in 2001.
 The real killer was convicted in October 2002.
 Jeanette successfully pressured the District Attorney not to seek the death penalty for her daughter’s murderer.

 Jeff Blackburn handles criminal defense and civil rights cases throughout Texas.
 He also represents the wrongfully convicted.
 In 2009, he handled the case of Timothy Cole and obtained the first posthumous DNA exoneration in Texas history.
-He also represented 38 people falsely convicted in the infamous Tulia drug sting, eventually obtaining full pardons and civil damages.
+He also represented 38 people falsely convicted in the infamous Tulia drug sting, eventually obtaining full pardons and civil damages, and that’s why drug testing is really important, and you can simply go online and find help with this content here.
 He is the founder of and chief counsel to the Innocence Project of Texas.
 He was named Criminal Defense Lawyer of the Year by the State Bar of Texas for 2002-2003.
 He has received the Frank Scurlock Award, the Henry B. Gonzalez Award, and the Maury Maverick Award for his civil rights work.

 Walter “Skip” Reaves was the appellate attorney for Todd Willingham.
 He fought for Todd through his wrongful execution and continues to fight to prove that Todd was innocent.
 His entire practice is dedicated to providing quality representation to those who have been convicted of criminal offenses.
 He specialize in post-trial matters in both state and federal Courts – anywhere in the state of Texas.
 One of his proudest accomplishments was obtaining the release of Calvin Washington who was wrongfully imprisoned for 15 years.
 He was also were able to obtain the release of Washington’s co-defendant, Joe Sydney Williams following his direct appeal, and recently was able to obtain compensation for both of them.